-This projection might be of interest to Ontarians.
+&lt;sup>3This projection might be of interest to Ontarians.
 Ontario is already home to Ontario Power Generation's 174 (MW) pumped storage facility, the Sir Adam Beck Pump Generating Station (SAB) which is not found to be eligible for FIT rates (see Tahseen & Karney, 2016).

-&lt;sup>5 Salevid (2013) reports the high degree of dependency between energy price volatility (during on- and off-peak hours) and PHS profitability in Sweden.
+&lt;sup>4Salevid (2013) reports the high degree of dependency between energy price volatility (during on- and off-peak hours) and PHS profitability in Sweden.
 This might be a similar challenge to the current Ontario PHS (SAB) and any other new PHS.
-The FIT in
+The FIT in Ontario leads to a higher wind capacity, increasing the availability of low-cost, off-peak electricity and reducing electricity prices, resulting in a lower overall profit opportunity (Linares et al., 2008).

-There are many empirical studies that assess the financial feasibility of PHS (for instance, Mitteregger & Penninger, 2008; Nazari et al., 2010).
-To our knowledge, however, no fundamental applied research is available to determine the economic feasibility and, most importantly, the stakeholder impacts of this possible solution for complementing the investments already made in non-dispatchable electricity generation such as wind power.
-The stakeholder analysis brings into focus the effects of PHS integration in combination with wind power on the different groups in society.
+wind power on the different groups in society.
 Such quantification of the stakeholder impacts provides the basis for designing policies that address stakeholder concerns.
 This is an essential subject for Ontario, which is Canada's leader in wind generation.
 In 2021, Ontario had an installed capacity of 5,076 MW, about 40% of Canada's total installed wind energy capacity (Bahramian et al., 2021b).

 Ontario's baseload generating resources often provide more energy output (i.e., supply) than is demanded in the province, resulting in surplus baseload generation (SBG).
 When there are willing buyers, SBG can be resolved by exporting surplus energy to neighboring jurisdictions.
-Typically, in hours of SBG, when nearly all surplus supply is coming from resources with low or zero marginal cost, prices will tend toward zero or become negative.
-Furthermore, when SBG is greater than the intertie capacity with other markets (or when adjacent markets are already sufficiently supplied by low marginal cost generation), the Independent Electricity System Operator (IESO) must curtail electricity production from specific plants, predominantly hydroelectric and wind generation.
+Typically, in hours of SBG, when nearly all of that surplus supply is coming from resources with low or zero marginal cost, prices will tend toward zero or become negative.
+Furthermore, when SBG is greater than the intertic capacity with other markets (or when adjacent markets are already sufficiently supplied by low marginal cost generation), the Independent Electricity System Operator (IESO) must curtail electricity production from specific plants, predominantly hydroelectric and wind generation.
 In 2016, Ontario exported 14.6 TWh of clean energy at a loss of over CAD 384 million.
 From September 2018 to September 2019, the province curtailed approximately 2.9 million MWh of electricity (ERM, 2020).
-The possibility of PHS electricity arbitrage could, however, result in a significant portion of the installed baseload generation capacity in Ontario continuing to generate in hours when demand and market clearing prices are low in order to increase electricity generation in the high-value peak periods.
+The possibility of PHS electricity arbitrage could, however, result in a significant portion of the installed baseload generation capacity in Ontario continuing to generate in hours when demand and market clearing prices are low.